-The red grape variety (breeding No. INRA 1810-68) is a new breed between Cabernet Sauvignon x Grenache Noir ( Garnacha Tinta ).
-The crossing took place in 1961 in France through the Ampelographen Paul Truel (* 1924) on behalf of the INRA, The variety was first in Marseillan (Department Hérault, Languedoc), from which the name derives.
-The medium-maturing vine is resistant to the real mildew.
+The red grape variety (breeding number INRA 1810-68) is a new breed between Cabernet Sauvignon x Grenache Noir ( Garnacha Tinta ).
+The crossing took place in 1961 France by the ampelographer Paul Truel (* 1924) on behalf of INRA, The variety was first grown in Marseillan (department Hérault, Languedoc), from which the name is derived.
+The medium-late ripening vine is resistant to real ones mildew.
 Botrytis and Verrieseln as well as against heat.
 It produces dark-colored, full-bodied red wines with soft tannins and aging potential.
-She is also called table grape suitable.
-The variety is in France in the Languedoc and at the Rhone cultivated and occupied here a total of 2,599 hectares.
-There are more stocks in Bulgaria.
+It is also as table grape suitable.
+The variety is grown in France Languedoc and at the Rhone grown and occupies a total of 2,599 hectares here.
+There are further stocks in Bulgaria.
 Switzerland (2 ha), Spain and Hungary (2 ha), as well as in Argentina (8 ha), Brazil (21 ha), China.
 California and Uruguay (91 ha).
-In 2010, a total of 2,721 hectares of vineyards were reported (Statistics Kym Anderson ).
+In 2010 a total of 2,721 hectares of vineyards were reported (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)